mrmlnc/fast-glob/README.md

 #### deep

-  * Type: `number|boolean`
+  * Type: `number`
-  * Default: `true`
+  * Default: `Infinity`

-The deep option can be set to `true` to traverse the entire directory structure, or it can be set to a *number* to only traverse that many levels deep.
+The deep option can be set to `Infinity` to traverse the entire directory structure, or it can be set to a *number* to only traverse that many levels deep.
 The countdown begins with `1`.

 For example, you have the following tree: